Sponsored by the Mathematical Association of America

 General Information for Texas Section Project NExT Fellows

 Project NExT is a program sponsored by the Mathematical Association of America (MAA), which was initiated with a grant from the Exxon Education Foundation, for new and recent graduates with doctorates in the mathematical sciences who are interested in improving the teaching and understanding of undergraduate mathematics.
 At the national level, Project NExT provides workshops and a faculty network to share ideas and concepts in teaching and assessing college students.
 The Texas Section of the MAA offers Project NExT regional workshops and a special retreat during the fall semester.
 Faculty in their first four years of full time teaching at the college/university level are invited to apply to become Texas Section Project NExT Fellows.
-Fellows will participate in sessions specifically designed for them during the Texas Undergraduate Mathematics Conference to be held at St. Mary’s University on October 25th-26th 2013, and at the MAA Section Meeting in April 2014 at Texas A&M International in Laredo.
+Fellows will participate in sessions specifically designed for them during the Texas Undergraduate Mathematics Conference to be held at Stephen F. Austin State University on October 17th and 18th 2014, and at the MAA Section Meeting in April 2014 to be held in San Antonio.

 The following is a brief list of topics presented/discussed at some of our meetings: